jdlib/deepdive/Motivation.md

 #### 5. Coverage of JDK core classes
 Deep Dive offers Actual implementations for JDK core classes which can be used out of the box.

-#### 6. Jumpstart Actual implementations for your own classes under test
+#### 6. Generate Actual implementations for your domain classes
-Additionally it makes it easy to [create](UserGuide.md#own-actual-implementations) Actual implementations for your own domain classes.
+Deep Dive makes it easy to [create](UserGuide.md#own-actual-implementations) Actual implementations for your own domain classes.